rominasoto-tw/documents/sample-tutorial.md

 ---
 layout: page
-title: Create a GitHub Repository
+title: Sample Markdown step-by-step Tutorial
-subtitle: A set of useful tips for beginners.
+subtitle: Create a GitHub Repository
 ---

 To create a GitHub repository, locate the ![Plus](/assets/img/create-git-repo/button-plus.png) button.
 Click on it to display the menu then select the **New repository** option.